odcpw/klimabond/README.md

 # Klimabonder
 The purpose of Klimabonder is to facilitate the (4,4) strategy for Klima.
 This should encourage returns beyond the (3,3) and incentivize bonding and capture of BCT into the protocol.
 By staking your Klima as the bonds vest, you're able to obtain staking rewards in addition to the bond discount, aka (1,1 + 3,3) -> (4,4).

 Until OlympusDAO (and eventually KlimaDAO) updates to v2 and its automatic restaking, this is meant to help encourage bonding as a strategy.
-On Polygon and its low gas fees, (4,4) can be cost effective.
+On Polygon and its low gas fees, (4,4) [can be cost effective!](https://docs.google.com/spreadsheets/d/1MTKTbf-ZAihGbEax3WEwkxToG7IlPKlwmYq59O3KG2o/edit#gid=1016199961).

 ## Configuration
 Install nodejs.